Rich results for products with Schema.org structured data

 Get this and much more in the Yoast WooCommerce SEO plugin!

-Get WooCommerce SEO Only $79 USD / year (ex VAT) for 1 site – incl.
+Get WooCommerce SEO Only $79 / year (ex VAT) for 1 site – incl.
 1 year free updates and support

 Rich results for products are only the beginning